rclone/rclone/docs/content/gofile.md

 using a VFS based rclone command such as `rclone mount` you should make sure `--dir-cache-time` is less than `24h`.

+Note that Gofile is currently limited to a total of 100,000 items.
+If you attempt to upload more than that you will get `error-limit-100000`.
+This limit may be lifted in the future.

 ### Duplicated files

 Gofile is capable of having files with duplicated file names.
 For